 2. Create High-Quality, Shareable, Long Form Guest Blog Posts

-The quickest way to make your guest posts go viral is by creating unique, high-quality, linkable content.
+The quickest way to make your guest posts go viral on social media is by creating unique, high-quality, linkable content.
 What do I mean by linkable?

 Well, if you hit publish on a guest post about the Top 10 Digital Marketing Trends of 2019, but it’s not backed by any data nor does it have any helpful imagery, it’s probably not going to get shared or linked to.

-Alternatively, if your article is filled with interesting stats to back up your claims, beautiful infographics, and striking imagery, it is much more likely to go viral and generate passive inbound links.
+Alternatively, if your article is filled with interesting stats to back up your claims, beautiful infographics, and striking imagery, it is much more likely to go viral and generate passive backlinks.

 Source: Alberto Antoniazzi